carlosrabelo/karoo/README.md

 > Author: Carlos Rabelo - contato@carlosrabelo.com.br

 Karoo started as a weekend experiment: a lightweight Stratum proxy so a rack of Nerdminers could share a single upstream connection.
 The idea quickly grew into a production-ready Stratum V1 front-end that keeps upstream pools happy while CPU, GPU, or embedded rigs hammer away behind it.
+What ships in this repository is exactly that proxy.

 ## Features